 Discussion and concluding remarks

+Network data science is the use of data science methods, tools and algorithms in the modeling and analysis of network (graph) data.
+We demonstrated how a network data science approach can help companies gain rich insights about employee effort, contribution, and collaboration.
+These insights are useful in order to optimize work patterns and productivity in organizations.

 A study of the proprietary software development was started with constructing weighted graphs.
 Afterwards, initial insights about developers’ role (managers or engineers), productivity and individual influence were achieved through analyzing network properties.
 Finally, implications about software development cohesion and culture were developed through implementation of cluster analysis as well as a comparison between constructed networks and complex systems.

+In addition to the analysis of network data, we proposed a recommender system that managers could consult to assign employees to projects…

-Several assumptions and limitations are present in the study.
-For example, the analysis only looked at a snapshot or aggregated version of the software development network at this particular company.
-A longitudinal and dynamic analysis in the future may provide better understanding of how node attach and detach from the network (developers dropping off or initiating projects), and thus lead to a more thorough understanding of developers’ working pattern.
+In addition to the analysis of a snapshot or aggregated version of the software development network at this particular company, we did a longitudinal and dynamic analysis.
+This provides better understanding of how node attach and detach from the network (developers dropping off or initiating projects), and thus lead to a more thorough understanding of developers’ working pattern.

+There are many opportunities for future research to extend the methodology proposed in this paper. …

 References